jcormont/documentdb-typescript/README.md

-# Azure DocumentDB TypeScript API
+# Azure Cosmos DB (DocumentDB API) TypeScript interface

-This Node.js module provides the 'missing' TypeScript 2 API for Microsoft's awesome SQL-queried schema-free NoSQL database in the Azure cloud, DocumentDB.
+This Node.js module provides a TypeScript-based wrapper around the Node.js APIs for Microsoft's awesome SQL-queried schema-free NoSQL database in the Azure cloud, ~~DocumentDB~~ Cosmos DB.

-Refer to the DocumentDB documentation here: https://docs.microsoft.com/en-us/azure/documentdb/
+Refer to the DocumentDB API documentation here: https://docs.microsoft.com/en-us/azure/documentdb/documentdb-sdk-node

-**No TypeScript required** &mdash; you can use this module with plain JavaScript too (ES3, ES5, or ES6 aka ES2015 and whatever comes after), and enjoy enhanced Intellisense in an editor that supports TypeScript 2 definition files, such as VS Code.
+**No TypeScript required** &mdash; you can use this module with plain JavaScript too (ES3, ES5, or ES6 aka ES2015, ES7 and whatever comes after), and enjoy enhanced Intellisense in an editor that supports TypeScript 2 definition files, such as VS Code.

-> **NOTE:** The author of this module is _not_ affiliated with Microsoft, Azure, or Document DB.
+> **NOTE:** The author of this module is _not_ affiliated with Microsoft, Azure, or Cosmos DB / Document DB.

 ### Goals
 This module was written with the following goals in mind: